Strength Training for Military and Law Enforcement

 It needs to transfer to unpredictable tasks: carrying casualties, climbing obstacles, restraining resistance, performing under gear weight across long durations.
 This changes exercise selection and programming priorities.

-What Kind of Strength Actually Matters
+What Kind of Strength Actually Matters for Tactical Performance

 These qualities support real tasks.
 They also support longevity.
 This does not require endless variation.
 It requires consistent exposure to key movements.
 For athletes with specific questions about tactical fitness program structure and what to look for in a strength-integrated system, the tactical fitness program FAQ covers the most common questions in one place.

-Relative Strength Over Absolute Strength
+Relative Strength Beats Absolute Strength for Tactical Athletes

 Relative strength matters more than absolute numbers.
 How strong you are relative to your bodyweight determines how efficiently you move.
 This is especially important for running and rucking.
 Chasing maximal lifts without regard for bodyweight often degrades endurance and recovery.